Xiangyu-Hu/SPHinXsys/tutorials/sphinx/theory.rst

 ---------------------------------------------------------

 In SPHinXsys,
-the diffusion equation is discretized by an anisotropic SPH dicretization scheme modified from the work of Tran-Duc2016_.
+the diffusion equation is discretized by an anisotropic SPH discretization scheme modified from the work of Tran-Duc2016_.
-Different from the previous strategies for the discretization of diffusion equation (Biriukov2018_ and Rezavand2019_), we employ and modify the anisotropic SPH dicretization proposed by Tran-Duc2016_.
+Different from the previous strategies for the discretization of diffusion equation (Biriukov2018_ and Rezavand2019_), we employ and modify the anisotropic SPH discretization proposed by Tran-Duc2016_.
 Following Tran-Duc2016_,
 the diffusion tensor :math:`\mathbb{D}` is considered to be a symmetric positive-definite matrix and can be decomposed by Cholesky decomposition as